numpy/numpy/doc/neps/nep-0029-dtype-as-type.rst

 It is very difficult today to override dtype behaviour.
 Internally descriptor objects are all instances of a generic dtype class and internally behave as containers more than classes with method overrides.
-Giving them a class heirarchy with overrideable methods will reduce explicit branching in code (at the expense of a dictionary lookup) and allow downstream users to more easily define new dtypes.
+Giving them a class hierarchy with overrideable methods will reduce explicit branching in code (at the expense of a dictionary lookup) and allow downstream users to more easily define new dtypes.
 We could re-examine interoperability with pandas_ typesystem.